 Doorstep energy selling should be less of an issue now.
-In 2010, after pressure from Consumer Focus and Trading Standards, the big six energy companies agreed their salespeople would not knock on doors with 'no cold callers' signs.
+In 2010, after pressure from Trading Standards, the big six energy companies agreed their salespeople would not knock on doors with 'no cold callers' signs.

 So if the cold caller persists, note down their name and employee number and report them to the company.
 You may be able to get compensation.

 Tips to protect against any door-to-door seller

-Buy something when a salesperson calls at your home and the Doorstep Selling Regulations mean you have a seven-day cooling off period on all goods you buy over £35.
+Buy something when a salesperson calls at your home and the Doorstep Selling Regulations mean you have a 14-day cooling off period on all goods you buy over £42.

 If you want to cancel, you're entitled to get any money back, including a deposit, after which you need to return any goods in reasonable condition (although you may need to pay for the return delivery).